Jennie Harbour: Early life

+Harbour studied music with Miss Fanny Goldhill at the Bechstein Hall Studios, Wigmore Street, and in examinations in 1913 gained distinctions in harmony and grammar of music.

+Career

-Harbour worked for The Raphael Tuck Publishing Company by 1919.
-It published illustrated postcards, calendars, and books.
+By 1919, Harbour was working for Raphael Tuck & Sons, a publisher which produced postcards, calendars, and books.
 At first, she created illustrations like 18th-century paintings of gardens and flowers for calendars.
 International orders came into the company for her "delightfully distinctive, bright and pleasant" cards in 1919.
-Her prints were very successful and Raphael Tuck made an arrangement with Reinthal & Newman of New York to hand-print the works for the United States market.
+Her prints were very successful, and Raphael Tuck made an arrangement with Reinthal & Newman of New York to hand-print the works for the United States market.